Football mourns Paul Mariner after his death aged 68

 “He will be sorely missed by everyone who was ever around him and by those most close to him.”

-Mariner also had playing and coaching spells in the United States and he managed Plymouth during the 2009-10 season.
+Mariner, who played at the 1982 World Cup, also had spells playing and coaching in the United States and he managed Plymouth during the 2009-10 season.
+He later managed Toronto FC and worked as a media pundit.

 A tweet from Ipswich read: “We are devastated to hear the news of the passing of Town legend Paul Mariner at the age of 68.
 The thoughts of everyone at #itfc are with Paul’s family and friends at this sad time.”